selim13/datauri-extractor-app/README.md

-# dataurl-extractor-app
+# Data URI extractor

-A webapp made for fast and easy extraction of base64 encoded datauri assets.
+A webapp made for fast and easy extraction of base64 encoded data uri assets.

 Currently supports: